Advanced Research Methods Applied to Healthcare NU6304

 Part-Time.
 See Additional Teaching Mode Information for more info.

-Applicants for NU6304 must have achieved a pass result in a postgraduate research methods module equivalent to NU6310 (10 credits).
+Applicants must be qualified healthcare professionals registered with the regulatory body in their country of residence also applicants for NU6304 must have achieved a pass result in a postgraduate research methods module equivalent to NU6310 (10 credits).
 See Requirements for full details.

 Course Delivery Method